JordanW94/twitch-cp-bot/README.md

 - Add a Browser source
 - Tick local file and navigate to the index.html
-- Change the width and height to your usual resolution. e.g 1920x1080
+- Change the width and height to a resolution of your liking.
+I use this; width: 650, height: 1080.
 - Set the CSS to the below

 ```CSS